xk86/webbed-site/site/about.md

 ---

 # im cat

 hi

 ## cat?

 me

 ## what?

 i do [things](/projects) sometimes

 ## why does this site look like this? my eyes hurt

 it's a wip.
 address complaints [here](mailto:/dev/null)

+you can also change the theme with the floating button in the bottom right.